B2B Research Essentials for Market Success

 Author

-Bart is Chief Research Officer at OvationMR and is responsible for Online Panel and Online Sample Data Quality.
-He also consults with clients on sampling design for various types of online research campaigns and political polling.
+Bart is Chief Research Officer at OvationMR and is responsible for online panel and Online Sample Data Quality.
+He also consults with clients on sampling design for various types of online research campaigns.
 Bart can be reached at Bart.Borkosky@ovationmr.com

 B2B Brand tracking OvationMR Logo